Abelhubprog/Promtok/README.md

 **Important:** Change the default password immediately after your first login via Settings → Profile.

-For detailed instructions on configuring MAESTRO's settings and using all features, see the [USER_GUIDE.md](./USER_GUIDE.md).
+For detailed instructions on configuring PROMTOK's settings and using all features, see the [USER_GUIDE.md](./USER_GUIDE.md).

 ## Architecture & Networking

-MAESTRO now uses a **unified reverse proxy architecture** to eliminate CORS issues:
+PROMTOK now uses a **unified reverse proxy architecture** to eliminate CORS issues:

 - **Single Entry Point**: Everything accessible through one port (default: 80)
 - **No CORS Problems**: Frontend and backend served from the same origin